 Peter Jackson teamed up with first-time director Neill Blomkamp to create this surprise hit, which saw a thought-provoking exploration of prejudice and xenophobia, through the medium of alien discrimination.
 Utilising a partially documentary-style approach, brilliant special effects and a truly inventive marketing campaign, the film was a powerful statement on humanity, taking obvious parallels from South African apartheid and transposing them into the future.
 A box-office smash, it took seven times its budget and a host of deserved critical acclaim.

-Another showing for Tarantino in the list after Kill Bill:Volume One, this revisionist telling of the end of World War II saw him at his absolute best.
-Not only did we get the classic mix of violence and one-liners but he also infused the story with a depth and a real heart, making it a hit commercially and at the Oscars where it bagged a bunch of nominations.
-It also saw a win for Christophe Waltz who delivered a standout turn as the evil 'Jew Hunter'.
+Another showing for Tarantino in the list after Kill Bill (Volume One), this defiantly misspelled revisionist telling of the end of World War II saw him at his absolute best.
+Not only did we get the classic mix of violence and one-liners, he also infused the story with depth and a real heart, making it a hit commercially and at the Oscars where it bagged a bunch of nominations.
+It also saw a win for Christoph Waltz who delivered a standout turn as the evil ‘Jew Hunter’.

 Any film from Pixar would have made a suitable entrant on this list but their final film of the decade proved to be their finest.
 Initially, we were all a bit unsure about an animated film based around a 78-year-old protagonist but this funny, exciting and profoundly moving adventure surprised us all.
 It also became the second animated film ever to score a Best Picture nomination at the Oscars.
 The opening 10 minutes makes a strong case for best sequence of the decade.